 - Ask for assistance: Many people accept the gift of a down payment from a friend or relative when saving for their home’s down payment.
 If there’s a gift-receiving occasion, make it your policy to ask for cash as a gift and watch your savings grow.

 - Look into DPA: Are you aware of what down payment assistance (DPA) programs your city or state offers?
 Do some research and see what options may be available.
 A New American Funding Loan Officer can help determine your eligibility, as well as any possible grants and non-repayable loans.

 Achieve Your Goals, Reward Yourself

 Just like a strict diet, you should always leave room to reward yourself.
-If you are able to reach a savings goal, have a little bit of extra money to spend that month put it towards something you've had your eye on.
+If you are able to reach a savings goal, have a little bit of extra money to spend that month to put towards something you've had your eye on.
 Just like a savings goal, you can make a list of things you would like to work towards purchasing.
-Things that you need should always take precedence over things you want but don't forget to splurge on something special once in a while.
+Things that you need should always take precedence over things you want, but don't forget to splurge on something special once in a while.